MonashDeepNeuron/HPC-Training/src/intro-to-parallel-comp/synchronisation.md

 }
 ```

+This is unfortunatley not appropriate for some situations since it is bad for performance and destroys a lot of the speed-up we're trying to acheive in the first place.

-* **Atomic construct**: This is quite similar to Critical construct, however, it only applies to memory read/write operations.
-It has a better performance than the Critical construct by taking advantage on the hardware.
+* **Atomic construct**: This is quite similar to the critical construct, however it only applies to memory read/write operations.
+It has a better performance than the critical construct by taking advantage of the hardware.
 There's no lock/unlock needed on entering/exiting the line of code, it just does the atomic operation which the hardware tells you can't be interfered with.
 Let's look at another example:

 > Run this program multiple times using multiple threads (before uncommenting the construct).
 Again, race condition!